 - Surgeons and SAs with a minimum requirement of two years of experience are needed to mentor SA students.
 Rotations include general surgery and training in surgical specialties such as Orthopedics, Spine, Plastics, Cardiac, Vascular, Labor & Delivery and Neurological.

-- Public Health students complete a 200 hour practicum project in their last semester, January-May.
+- Public Health students complete a 200-hour practicum project in their last semester, from January to May.

 - Community educators with the credentials or roles including but not limited to MPH, MD, PA-C, NP, Epidemiologist, Researcher, Department of Public Health Administrator, Health Promotion Officer, Health Educator, Hospital Administrator, Environmental Scientist, Occupational Safety Manager, Health Policy Analyst and Health Insurance Analyst are needed.

-- Students complete 15-week internships August-December and January-May.
+- Students complete 15-week internships from August through December and January through May.